bcloutier412/CryptoPriceApp/README.md

 # CryptoPriceApp
-Crypto App that displays crypto prices fetched from the coinApi and charted using the Apex Charts library
+Crypto fullstack app that displays crypto prices fetched from the coinApi and charted using the Apex Charts library

 ![CryptoAppScreenshot](/git-image/home.png)